Postpartum anxiety symptoms and next steps

 - Sleep disturbances: While many new parents face challenges with sleep due to the demands of caring for a newborn, postpartum anxiety can exacerbate problems with both falling and staying asleep.

-- Difficulty focusing: Anxiety can impede one's ability to concentrate or make decisions, causing frustration that may be particularly pronounced while caring the care of a newborn.
+- Difficulty focusing: Anxiety can impede one's ability to concentrate or make decisions, causing frustration that may be particularly pronounced while caring for a newborn.

-- Avoidance behaviours: Certain individuals may begin to shun specific situations or interactions due to anxiety, such as avoiding social outings or encounters with particular people.
+- Avoidance behaviours: Certain individuals may begin to avoid specific situations or interactions due to anxiety, such as social outings or encounters with particular people.

-- Irritability: A heightened irritability may lead to uncharacteristic outbursts of anger or frustration directed at others without apparent justification.
+- Irritability: Heightened irritability may lead to uncharacteristic outbursts of anger or frustration directed at others without clear reason.

-- Perfectionism: An intense aspiration to fulfil the role of an "ideal" mother, coupled with feelings of guilt or self-criticism, can be a contributing significantly to postpartum anxiety.
+- Perfectionism: An intense desire to be the “perfect” mother, coupled with guilt or self-criticism, can significantly contribute to postpartum anxiety.

-- Persistent anxiety: A significant symptom is a continual sense of concern or apprehension, especially regarding the health and safety of the infant.
-This anxiety may also extend to other areas, such as parenting skills, relationships, or personal well-being.
+- Persistent anxiety: A continual sense of concern or apprehension, especially regarding the baby’s health and safety, which may extend to parenting skills, relationships, or personal well-being.

 How long does postpartum anxiety last?